Ved Vesterport: Early tenants

 The building had not yet been completed when Restaurant Ritz opened on the top floor in 1931.
 The largest room, with gilded walls and ceiling, had room for 200 dining guests.
 Its facilities included a billiard hall with 17 billiard tables.
 The building was formally inaugurated on 22 March 1932 with a galla dinner in Restaurant Ritz on the top floor.
 The dinner was attended by the British ambassador Thomas Hohler, Prudential's CEO and chairman from London, Falkentorp and some of the first tenants.
 In 1933, the Restaurant Ritz was taken over by Emil Hansen.
 In 1935, Hansen established Ritz-Varieté, which combined dining with live entertainment.

-One of the tenants who attended inaugural 1932 dinner was Peder Møller, a retailer of women's clothing, who's shop had been founded at Vesterbrogade 36 in 1914.
+One of the tenants who attended the inaugural 1932 dinner was Peder Møller, a retailer of women's clothing, whose shop had been founded at Vesterbrogade 36 in 1914.
 Møller signed a lease for much of the ground floor premises.
 His shop opened later in the same year with more than six large display windows on street-level.
 It was taken over by Kaj Skou in 1936.